madiele/vod2pod-rss/CONTRIBUTING.md

 ### launch required services (!!!REQUIRED!!!)
 run `make start-deps`

-you need to run at least once at the start of your development session
+you need to run at least once at the start of your development session (in codespaces this is done automatically)

 ### launch tests
 run `make test`